emma-sax4/emmasax4.info/_blog_posts/our-20s-matter/love.md

 So, if nobody's immune, what can be done?
 Well, there's a few things:

 1. Make sure everybody is clear on each persons' commitment level _before_ moving in.
-2. View cohabitation as a step toward marriage, not just something to do because "it's convenient".
+2. View cohabitation as a step towards marriage, not just something to do because "it's convenient".
 3. Test your relationship in other ways besides moving in together _before_ moving in (aka not just casual dates and sex).
 Try spending extended weekends together.
 Try visiting each others' families during holiday season.
 Plan a vacation together, do it, and share all expenses as if you shared bank accounts.
 Have tough conversations about futures and kids.
 Do all that stuff now, before lock-in really sets in.
 4. If you're ever unhappy in a relationship and want to get out, remember that leaving now may be painful and hard, but it's bound to be less painful than leaving in three years.
 5. Claim your love, claim it loud, and claim it proud.
 Consciously choose your mate.
 Choose to love them every single day, and don't get lazy, lose commitment, or take it for granted.